International Criminal Court: Other offices

 The ICC maintains a liaison office in New York and field offices in places where it conducts its activities.
 As of 18 October 2007, the Court had field offices in Kampala, Kinshasa, Bunia, Abéché and Bangui.

-Finance
+Digital infrastructure

+The ICC used Microsoft digital infrastructure, including email, Microsoft Office, file storage and "software for evidence analysis" through to 2025.
+During 2025, following Trump sanctions against the ICC, the ICC Prosecutor and some other ICC staff switched from Microsoft email to Proton Mail.

+In late October 2025, the ICC stated that it would switch from Microsoft Office to Open Desk, which is open-source software that is managed by the German Centre for Digital Sovereignty of the Public Administration (Zendis).

+Funding

 The ICC is financed by contributions from the states parties.
-The amount payable by each state party is determined using the same method as the United Nations: each state's contribution is based on the country's capacity to pay, which reflects factors such as a national income and population.
+The amount payable by each state party is determined using the same method as the United Nations: each state's contribution is based on the country's capacity to pay, which reflects factors such as national income and population.
 The maximum amount a single country can pay in any year is limited to 22% of the Court's budget; Japan paid this amount in 2008.

 The Court spent €80.5 million in 2007.
 The Assembly of States Parties approved a budget of €90.4 million for 2008, €101.2 million for 2009, and €141.6 million for 2017.
 As of April 2017, the ICC's staff consisted of 800 persons from approximately 100 states.